benmort/rciceberg/README.md

 * Social Media, specifically:
   * Instagram and Facebook ads
   * Set up an account on both sharing daily "goss"
-* Talk to Kyle to see if we can advertise on his site, depending on demographic

 Target Audience
 ===
 * Mid to Late Teenage Girls
-* Mothers to girls
+* Mothers to their daughters girls

 Setup
 ===